gcoyle83/python-starter-template/README.md

 This repo provides a basic starter template for best practices developing and testing *unpackaged* Python code.
 Emphasis on that last point - this is **not** a Python packaging template.
 This template is for use with generic Python projects that want to take advantage of automated tools to improve the development process, including:

 -  Virtual environment management with `venv`
--  Code formatting and linting with `Pylint` and `Black`
+-  Automated code review with `Pylint` and `Black`
 -  Functional tests with `Pytest`
 -  Remote tests to support reproducibility (via GitHub Actions)

-If you are looking for a template repo for Python projects that will be distributed as packaged libraries, [maybe we should create one](https://packaging.python.org/en/latest/overview/)...
+-  Automated project documentation rendering with Quarto

 > [!NOTE]
 > Many of the concepts implemented here are directly from the excellent Duke University Coursera Course by Noah Gift: [*Cloud Computing Foundations*](https://coursera.org/share/0e44a583040b010e6aeb674febbac00e)